Claude on Amazon Bedrock: Everything You Need to Know

 Vector store

-Embeddings are stored in a vector database.
-Bedrock supports Amazon OpenSearch Serverless, Aurora PostgreSQL with pgvector, Redis Enterprise Cloud, and Pinecone.
+Embeddings are stored in Amazon OpenSearch Serverless, Aurora PostgreSQL with pgvector, Redis Enterprise Cloud, or Pinecone — your choice.

 04